 - Safety: You should consider choosing a payment processor that takes security seriously.
 They should stay up-to-date with your site’s maintenance.
 You can ensure that by installing all the new updates of the third-party integration and performing regular backups to your wallet.

-- Payout frequency: You need to consider this factor as if it is important for your business that the money comes in fast.
+- Payout frequency: You need to consider this factor as it is important for your business that the money comes in fast.
 A few crypto payment processors have a daily payout policy, others may take a few days before processing the payments.

 4. Setting Up Guidelines

 Even though payments through crypto have become very popular, it is a fairly new concept for many shoppers.
 They are bound to have a few queries and concerns while transacting through crypto.
 You can make this easier for them by setting up and communicating your crypto payment policies with them.
 In some cases, you can even consult with crypto marketing agencies and other professionals to get some professional support.

-Also, as crypto payments are an irreversible tender, the users cannot initiate chargebacks if they are unhappy with the purchase.
+Also, as crypto payments are irreversible tender, the users cannot initiate chargebacks if they are unhappy with the purchase.
 You need to establish appropriate policies for return, exchange, and refund in such scenarios.
 These factors are important when you start accepting crypto payments to your eCommerce store.

 5. Know the Tax Implications

-Cryptocurrencies are based on blockchain, and while the entire concept revolves around decentralization, crypto still has an equivalent in real currency.
+Cryptocurrencies are based on blockchain, and while the entire concept revolves around decentralization, crypto still has an equivalent to real currency.
 The IRS considers cryptocurrency as property.
-Due to this, these transactions are subject to tax as per the government laws and regulations.
+Due to this, these transactions are subject to tax as per government laws and regulations.